fal3n-4ngel/Image-Recognition/README.md

-# Imgage Recognition using python
+# Image Recognition using python